ppb1701/kagi_capy_ui/README.md

 This is a port of Mastodon Capy UI (Single Column CSS) for Kagi Search Custom CSS.

+Currently requires Dark Mode enabled in Kagi.
+Will expand it to not require that in future.

 ## Screenshots

 ### Search Page